suzuki-shunsuke/ghproj/README.md

 - `GITHUB_TOKEN`: (Required) GitHub access token
 - `GHPROJ_CONFIG`: Configuration file path
 - `GHPROJ_CONFIG_TEXT`: Configuraiton content.
 This is useful if you want to manage the configuration in a GitHub Actions Workflow file
+- `GH_HOST`: GitHub Enterprise Server hostname.
+If not set, GitHub.com will be used.
+Example: `https://github.company.com/api/graphql`

 ## GitHub Access token